MATIASTGM/Hytale-RegionSpawnMobs-Wiki/curseforge.md

 # RegionSpawnMobs

-RegionSpawnMobs is a Hytale server plugin that gives admins full control over mob spawning through custom regions.
+RegionSpawnMobs is a Hytale server mod that gives admins full control over mob spawning through custom regions.

-Instead of relying on global or player-centered spawning, this plugin lets you define exact 3D areas where specific mobs can appear.
+Instead of relying on global or player-centered spawning, this mod lets you define exact 3D areas where specific mobs can appear.
 Each region can have its own mob list, spawn weights, capacity, spawn mode, time conditions, weather conditions, terrain conditions and fixed SpawnPoints.

 ## What it does